 Origin of the Term Mocha

-The fact is that the word mocha did not originally have have anything to do with chocolate or a combination of chocolate and coffee.
+The fact is that the word mocha did not originally have anything to do with chocolate or a combination of chocolate and coffee.
 The term actually originated as early as 1773 and referred to a variety of coffee.
-In the late 1700's, one variety of coffee beans became extremely popular in Europe, and these are still among the best type of beans that nature has to offer: Mochas.
+In the late 1700’s, one variety of coffee beans became extremely popular in Europe, and these are still among the best type of beans that nature has to offer: Mochas.
 The Mocha coffee beans were named for the port of Mocha (Al Mokha) in Yemeni (or Yemen), where the beans were shipped from.
-This makes mocha, perhaps, and inaccurate name of the coffees, as it would be less confusing, and more accurate, to called them Yemen coffee beans.
+This makes mocha, perhaps, an inaccurate name of such coffees, as it would be less confusing, and more accurate, to called them Yemen coffee beans.
 These beans were the now commonly referenced Arabica beans.

 The original port of Mocha, today, sadly bears no resemblance to the historical site, and it mostly an uninviting ruin, long unused and replaced by the Suez canal.

 It was the Ottoman Turks, who began occupying Yemen in 1536, who originally began exporting the beans through the port of Mocha, which involved a complicated trade route to Suez and then by camel to Alexandria, and then onward by French or Venetian merchants.
 There is, of course, a lot more to the story than this, which you can read about in Uncommon Grounds: The History of coffee and How it Transformed Our World.
 Although the Turks tried their best to keep those Arabica beans from being planted elsewhere, they eventually began to be cultivated in various other parts.
-Africa, by the way, is the true birth-place of coffee.
+Africa, by the way, is the true birthplace of coffee.

-True Mocha (or Yemen) beans are grown in the central mountains of Yemen, on the Arabian Peninsula.
+rue Mocha (or Yemen) beans like Al Mokha Coffee Beans are grown in the central mountains of Yemen, on the Arabian Peninsula.
 They are rare and quite expensive.
 One thing to remember about coffee is that the characteristics of any official variety of coffee have everything to do with the conditions of the specific locations in which they are grown, especially the composition of the soil.
 So, while there are coffees that have similar fruity and winey flavor characteristics to mocha coffee, the only true mocha comes from Yemen.
 It is also spelled Moka, Moca, or Mocca.
 There was a time when the word mocha was almost synonymous with coffee, and the term appeared often on everything to do with coffee, even if having nothing to do with Yemen coffee at all.
-This is much like the words coffee and café themselves, which derive from the Ethiopian Kingdom of Kaffa, often seen as the the birthplace of the coffee bean inside Ethiopia.
+This is much like the words coffee and café themselves, which derive from the Ethiopian Kingdom of Kaffa, often seen as the birthplace of the coffee bean inside Ethiopia.

 Some similar coffees come from Ethiopia.
 One is from the Harrar region of Ethiopia, which is considered to have a Mocha taste, or part of the mocha flavor family.
 Sometimes, the term Mocha Harrar is used for this coffee.
 Another Ethiopian coffee that is considered similar to mocha is Djimmah Mocha.